GabriellJacinto/SaveIt-Video-Logger-for-Projects/README.md

 <summary>Version 1.2.* Features</summary>

 - [ ] Execution by executable
+- [ ] Notion API integration:
+  - [ ] Basic report of completed tasks (show name and its project/goal)
+  - [ ] Automatic selection upon clicking quicklog (longlog will remain as manual selection)
 - [ ] Code optimization:
   - [ ] CRUD functions optimizations of GojectEditWindow class
   - [ ] Reimplementation of top level windows and Gojects widgets with inheretance and abstract classes